How to use Expando expansive mortar

 Step 4.
 Expand

-This varies depending on material being cracked, the hole design and the ambient temperature at the job site.
+This varies depending on the material being cracked, the hole design and the ambient temperature at the job site.
 Expando continues to increase in pressure for up to 5 days.

 Caution: The chemical reaction of Expando and water generates heat.
 If the reaction goes too quickly the temperature can be above the boiling point of water before all the water has chemically combined with Expando.
 This can result in a steam driven explosion which blows the Expando mortar from the holes with sudden force.

-Expando, once mixed and poured into holes, expands as it slowly sets gradually applying expansive stress up to 14,000 PSI.
+Expando, once mixed and poured into holes, expands as it slowly sets, gradually applying expansive stress up to 14,000 PSI.

-Initially propagation occurs then the crack widens.
+Initially propagation occurs, then the crack widens.
 When multiple holes are filled adjacent to each other, the cracks propagate to join with the neighbouring holes.
 This allows you to determine the exact direction of the cracks with your hole pattern designs.